shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

   "description": "Parameters for product reviews", "properties": {
     "name": {
-      "description": "Name of the cross selling ", "type": "string"
+      "description": "Name of the cross-selling ",
+      "type": "string"
     },
+    "type": {
+      "description": "Accepts `productList` or `productStream` type",
+      "type": "string"
+    },
     "position": {
-      "description": "Position of the product list to be displayed.
-Accepts values greater than 1.
+      "description": "Position of the product to be displayed in the list.
+It accepts values greater than 1.
 When only one product list is to be displayed, the default position taken is 1", "type": "integer",
     },
     "sortBy": {
       "description": "Sort criteria by `name`, `price`",
       "type": "string"